Car Upholstery Cleaning

 - Most greasy carpeting and upholstery stains can be removed by rubbing on paint thinner with a clean, 100-percent cotton cloth.
 Then cover the stain with salt until the remaining grease is absorbed, and vacuum.
 Or cover the spot with cornmeal and let it sit overnight and vacuum in the morning.
 Note: Test the effect of the paint thinner on the colourfastness of the carpeting and/or upholstery in a discrete area first.

 - Hairspray will lift out pen ink stains on carpeting or upholstery.
 Salt will also lift the stain out of the carpet.
 Allow to sit until the stain is absorbed and brush off.
 Repeat if necessary.

 - Dilute and neutralize (Vomit is acidic) carsickness stains from children, pets or adults with club soda or a mixture of baking soda and water.

 - Mix a paste made up of dry laundry starch and cold water to cover blood stains on carpeting or upholstery, whether animal or human.
 (Do not use hot water, as it will set the stain.)
 Allow to dry, then brush or vacuum the residue away.

 - Though you should never drink and drive, Alcohol may spill while on your way home from the grocery store.
 Immediately diluting Beer and alcohol spills with cold water on your carpeting will help to ensure they don’t permanently change the colour.

 - To clean vinyl seats quickly, wipe them with baking soda on a damp rag.
 Rinse with dishwashing detergent and water.
 Baking soda is gentler on vinyl than oil-based cleaners, which will cause the vinyl to harden.

-- For general carpet or upholstery stains, take 3 litres of hot water, a generous amount of dish detergent, and add a cup of white vinegar.
+- For general carpet or upholstery stains, take 3 liters of hot water, a generous amount of dish detergent, and add a cup of white vinegar.
 You’ll need a hard bristle brush to work the mixture thoroughly into the carpet fibres.
 Let it sit for 30 minutes.
 Blot until dry with towels or thick absorbent rags.
 (This also works well for pet stains).